Can Airbags Shoot Metal Fragments into You?

 Get In Contact With a Knowledgeable Philadelphia Product Liability Lawyer

+Airbag defects may be more common than you think.
 Jeffrey M. Reiff is an airbag defect and auto product defect lawyer who has been recognized by his peers as one of the top attorneys in Pennsylvania.
 He has been recognized by National Trial Lawyers as one of the Top 100 Trial Lawyers and has devoted much of his practice to automotive safety, representing the interests of those wrongfully injured or killed due to the negligence and manufacture of defective products and product components.
+Reach out to our experienced Philadelphia person injury lawyers.